 When?
 Wednesday 6th December 2017, 9:30am – 4:30pm

 Where?
 University Centre Shrewsbury, Guildhall, Frankwell, SY3 8HQ

 Who is this for?
 For all teachers, leaders, librarians and educators interested in the teaching of reading and helping children develop a life-long love of books.
-The day will conclude with the reveal of Shrewsbury Bookfest’s Big Book Award 2018 shortlist for those schools and teachers taking part in this project.
-(The conference is open to both those participating and not participating in Book Award 2018).
+The day concluded with the reveal of Shrewsbury Bookfest’s Big Book Award 2018 shortlist for those schools and teachers taking part in this project.
+(The conference was open to both those participating and not participating in Book Award 2018).